c-hudson/muddler/README.md

 # Installation
 ```
    a. download muddler script
+   b. chmod u+x muddler
-   b.
-Install required perl modules.
+   c.
+Install required perl modules manually.
+Muddler will tell you wich
-      muddler will tell you what modules are missing
+      modules are missing.

-   c. chmod u+x muddler
+         or

+      ./muddler --install

+         This will install missing modules and/or install the modules from
+         cpan.
+Currently this only works on linux systems supporting apt.

    d. ./muddler <options>

    Options: